camlin-tan/tp/docs/DeveloperGuide.md

 * 1a.
 One or more required parameters are missing.

     * 1a1.
-HealthNote shows an error message.
+System shows an error message.

-      Use case resumes at step 1.
+      Use case ends.

 * 1b.
 Input parameters are in invalid formats (e.g. date, email, gender).

     * 1b1.
-HealthNote shows an error message.
+System shows an error message.

-      Use case resumes at step 1.
+      Use case ends.

 * 1c.
 Duplicate identity number detected.

     * 1c1.
-HealthNote shows an error message.
+System shows an error message.

-      Use case resumes at step 1.
+      Use case ends.

-**Use case: UC03 - View all commands**
+#### **Use case: UC03 - View all commands**

 **MSS**

-1. User types a command to view all available commands
+1. Actor types a command to view all available commands.
-2. HealthNote retrieves the list of commands supported
+2. System retrieves the list of commands supported.
-3. The list of commands is displayed to the user
+3. System displays a seperate window containing the list of commands and their format.
-4. User closes the list
+4. Actor closes the window.

     Use case ends.

 **Extensions**

 * 2a.
-The list of commands cannot be retrieved due to some error
+The list of commands cannot be retrieved due to some error.

     * 2a1.
-HealthNote shows an error message.
+System shows an error message.

-      Use case ends
+      Use case ends.

-**Use case: UC04 - Edit a patient**
+#### **Use case: UC04 - Edit a patient**

+Preconditions: <br>
+`The user has access to the patient list and knows the index of the patient they want to delete.`

 **MSS**

-1. User requests to <u>list patients (UC05)</u>
-2. HealthNote shows a list of patients
-3. User requests to edit a patient using the edit command with required parameters.
+1. Actor requests to edit a patient with required parameters.
-4. HealthNote edits the patient in the system.
+2. System edits the patient in the system.

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-    * Use case ends.

 * 3a.
 One or more required parameters are missing.

-    * 1a1.
-HealthNote shows an error message.
+    * 3a1.
+System shows an error message.

-      Use case resumes at step 1
+      Use case ends.

 * 3b.
 The given index is invalid.

-    * 1bHealthNote shows an error message.
+    * 3b1.
+System shows an error message.

-      Use case resumes at step 1.
+      Use case ends.

 * 3c.
 Duplicate identity number detected.

     * 3c1.
-HealthNote shows an error message.
+System shows an error message.

-      Use case resumes at step 1.
+      Use case ends.

-**Use case: UC05 - List patients**
+#### **Use case: UC05 - List patients**

 **MSS**

 1. User requests to list all patients.
-2. HealthNote lists the patients in the system.
+2. System lists all the patients.

     Use case ends.

-**Use case: UC06 - Find patients**
+#### **Use case: UC06 - Find patients**

 **MSS**

-1. User requests to find patients.
+1. User requests to find patients with required parameters.
-2. HealthNote lists the matching patients in the system.
+2. System lists the matching patients in the system.

     Use case ends.

 **Extensions**

 * 1a.
-The list is empty.
+One or more required parameters are missing.

+    * 1a1.
+System shows an error message.

-    * Use case ends.
+      Use case ends.

-**Use case: UC07 - Clear all entries**
+#### **Use case: UC07 - Clear all entries**

 **MSS**

-1. User requests to clear all entries in the system.
+1. User requests to clear all entries.
-2. HealthNote clears all entries in the system.
+2. System clears all entries.

     Use case ends.

 **Extensions**

 * 1a.
-The command inputted is invalid.
+The command entered is invalid.

     * 1a1.
-HealthNote shows an error message.
+System shows an error message.

-      Use case resumes at step 1.
+      Use case ends.

-**Use case: UC08 - Change theme**
+#### **Use case: UC08 - Change theme**

 **MSS**

-1. User requests to change theme of the app.
+1. Actor requests to change the theme with required argument.
-2. HealthNote changes the theme of the app.
+2. System changes the theme.

     Use case ends.

 **Extensions**

 * 1a.
-The argument inputted is invalid.
+The argument entered is invalid.

     * 1a1.
-HealthNote shows an error message.
+System shows an error message.

-      Use case resumes at step 1
+      Use case ends.

-**Use case: UC09 - Accessing help**
+#### **Use case: UC09 - Schedule an appointment**

 **MSS**

-1. User requests for help to view available commands.
+1. Actor requests to schedule an appointment with required parameters.
-2. HealthNote displays the available commands.
+2. System adds the appointment to the system.
+3. System shows a confirmation message.
+4. System updates the displayed upcoming appointment list.

     Use case ends.

-*{More to be added}*
+**Extensions**
+* 1a.
+One or more required parameters are missing.

+    * 1a1.
+System shows an error message.

+      Use case ends.

+* 1b.
+Input parameters are in invalid formats (e.g. date, time).

+    * 1b1.
+System shows an error message.

+      Use case ends.

+* 1c.
+Appointment time clashes with an existing appointment for a particular patient.

+    * 1c1.
+System shows an error message.

+      Use case ends.

 ### Non-Functional Requirements